Presentation Structure & Storytelling

 The biggest mistake

-Do not do “solution dumps” where you describe what you built without tying it to requirements.
-If judges do not know what you are solving for, they cannot score you on whether you meet the requirements.
-Every solution must be tied to a requirement.
+Do not do “solution dumps” where the architecture is described without tying it to requirements.
+If judges do not know what a solution element addresses, they cannot score it.
+Every solution must tie to a requirement.

 Act 3: Closing (2-3 minutes) - Summarize Key Decisions

-Goal: Leave judges with a clear mental model of your architecture and its strengths.
+Goal: Leave judges with a clear mental model of the architecture and its strengths.

-- Recap your top 3 architectural decisions and why they matter
+- Recap the top 3 architectural decisions and why they matter

-- Restate key trade-offs you made and why they were acceptable
+- Restate key trade-offs and why they were acceptable

 - Express confidence - “I believe this architecture addresses the core requirements because…”